Katherine-V/writeME/README.md

 Prompts will direct the user to enter specific information that can then fill out the template to make a new ReadMe file.
 <br>
-This video illustrates the function, but didn't show the result. https://drive.google.com/file/d/1BnDvtY3ni1N9rAwBc7cWK287QG42ao-b/view
+This video illustrates the function, but ends on a technical difficulty. https://drive.google.com/file/d/1BnDvtY3ni1N9rAwBc7cWK287QG42ao-b/view

 The build was completed by use of JavaScript -------------------------